What Does a Graphic Designer Do?

 - Listening skills: This is critical to understanding a clients' needs.

-- Verbal communication: You must also be able to clearly present explain and present your ideas to clients.
+- Verbal communication: You must also be able to clearly present and explain your ideas to clients.

 - Comfort with technology: This type of work often depends on the use of many types of digital tools and software.